jaeseungyum/bem-sass/README.md

 ```

 ## Configurations
-You can configure debfault bem-sass settings by `configure-BEM` mixin
+You can configure bem-sass settings by `configure-BEM` mixin
 ```scss
 @include configure-BEM ((
   default-prefix: "",